PTB-SR/ocdb/docs/usecases.rst

         :depth: 1

-For the time being, the following description of use cases is rather an idea how working with the ocdb package may look like than a description of what actually can be achieved.
+For the time being, the following description of use cases serves as **user manual**: it showcases specific usage scenarios focussing on those interested in the data provided by the `Optical Constants Database (OCDB) <OCDB_>`_ and provides an idea how working with the ocdb package may look like.
+Those interested in the details may have a look at the :doc:`API documentation <api/index>`.

 General usage
 =============

-The ocdb package is meant to provide easy access to the values contained in the `Optical Constants Database (OCDB) <https://www.ocdb.ptb.de/>`_ provided by the German National Metrology Institute, the `Physikalisch-Technische Bundesanstalt, PTB <https://www.ptb.de/>`_.
+The ocdb package is meant to provide easy access to the values contained in the `Optical Constants Database (OCDB) <OCDB_>`_ provided by the German National Metrology Institute, the `Physikalisch-Technische Bundesanstalt, PTB <https://www.ptb.de/>`_.
 Furthermore it should seamlessly integrate in the `periodictable package <periodictable_>`_, at least provide an interface similar to this package.

 For starters, you should import the ocdb package for further use: